 You can change the look and feel of components by assigning Roles to them.
 Play with the ‘role’ dropdown in ‘Appearance’ in the Properties panel to see what’s available for a particular component.

-You can also set roles programatically.
+You can also set roles programmatically.
 Just assign the

 .role attribute of a component to the name of the role as a string: